rudraThakar/RISC-V/README.md

     * **Load-Use Stalling:** Automatically detects dependencies on `lw` instructions and inserts a 1-cycle hardware bubble by freezing the PC and IF/ID registers.
     * **Control Hazard Flushing:** Implements a 2-cycle pipeline flush (IF and ID) whenever a branch or jump is taken to maintain architectural consistency.

+* **Branch Prediction:** Currently, the design has "Always Not Taken" Branch predictor, and flushes the pipeline if Branch has to be taken
 * **Linking Logic:** Fully supports `JAL` and `JALR` instructions by calculating and storing the return address ($PC + 4$) into the destination register.

 ## 🛠 Supported Instructions